 “Every state has a slow down, move over law.
 Not all states include towing operators in that law.
 It may be that they have emergency vehicles listed, but towing operators in most states are not considered emergency vehicles as protection,” Barnett said.
 So drivers must also pay special attention to tow operators when driving.

 Every state depicts how drivers should move over, from the driver requirements to the penalties.
-But Barnett believes “it should be the same as whatever your DUI or DWI laws are, if not worse.”
+Conversely, Barnett believes “it should be the same as whatever your DUI or DWI laws are, if not worse.”

 How To Stay Safe

 Your safety is your most important tool as a towing operator.
 Unquestionably, doing your part in staying safe will help both you and the driver you’re helping stay out of harm’s way.
 “Keep your head on a swivel,” said Barnett about being roadside.

 Before leaving your tow truck, do the following: